- Residency Home

-- An adult student (age 18 or older) or legally emancipated minor must couple his or her physical presence within Arizona for one year with two years financial independence and objective evidence that such presence is consistent with his or her intent in making Arizona his or her permanent home.
-If these steps are delayed, the duration period will be extended until all requirements have been demonstrated for one full year, with financial independence for two years.
+- An adult student (age 18 or older) or legally emancipated minor must couple his or her physical presence within Arizona for one year with evidence of financial independence and objective evidence that such presence is consistent with his or her intent in making Arizona his or her permanent home.
+If these steps are delayed, the duration period will be extended until all requirements have been demonstrated for one full year, with financial independence.

-- The domicile of an unemancipated minor is that of his or her parents (father, mother, or legal guardian where there is no evidence indicating that the guardianship was created primarily for the purpose of conferring the classification of resident on the individual.
+- The domicile of an unemancipated minor is that of his or her mother, father or legal guardian provided there is no evidence indicating that the guardianship was created primarily for the purpose of conferring the classification of resident on the individual.
 In addition, an unemancipated person who is enrolled at the University and who remains in Arizona after his or her parents establish a domicile elsewhere does not lose resident status while in continuous attendance toward the degree for which currently enrolled.